 - When both edges are bound, flatten the pouch so the zipper is at the exact top, the bottom is a clean folded edge, and the binding overlap is positioned at the bottom/back of the pouch.
 The edges of the FOE should be flush with one another.
 When aligned, you’ll be looking at the center woven lines side by side, so the edge will appear as a solid color… cool!

-- Slip the the pouch back under the presser foot, and edgestitch through ALL the layers along the outer edges of the elastic.
-You are stitching through a lot of layers here, but the Dritz® Fold-Over Elastic is nice and soft, which makes needle penetration easier.
+- Slip the the pouch back under the presser foot, and edgestitch through ALL the layers along both outer edges of the elastic.
+You are stitching through a lot of layers here, but fold-over elastic is usually nice and soft, which makes needle penetration easier.
 Go slowly, and if you need to stop to adjust, make sure the needle is in the down position.

 NOTE: In our sample photos above, you’ll see a zig zag stitch on the 1″ Knit Elastic in the brown pouch version.
 This was our first assembly theory, but we decided it was too difficult to get in close without a specialty presser foot, and so went with a straight stitch for our instructions.
 The zig zag is a cool look though, and if you’re feelin’ the spirit and the skill level… go for it.